 "Our cause is noble; it is the cause of mankind!" —George Washington (1779)

-In 1996, concerned about the erosion of our Republic's political and social institutions under Bill Clinton's regime, and the virtual monopoly the mainstream media held on public opinion, Mark Alexander launched the online journal The Federalist — now published as The Patriot Post.
+In 1996, concerned about the erosion of our Republic's political and social institutions under Bill Clinton's regime, and the virtual monopoly the mainstream media propagandists held on public opinion, Mark Alexander launched the online journal The Federalist — now published as The Patriot Post.

 He did so with sage advice from conservative protagonists William F. Buckley (National Review, Emeritus) and Ed Feulner (Heritage Foundation, Emeritus), foreseeing a day when the Internet would overtake print and cable media as a primary source of news, policy and opinion — the most significant First Amendment advancement since our nation's founding.

-Together, they craft The Patriot Post's timeless and highly acclaimed daily analysis advancing our mission to affirm the endowment of Liberty—individual rights and responsibilities, to advocate for the restoration of constitutional limits on government and the judiciary, and to promote free enterprise, national defense and traditional American values, as outlined in our Statement of Principles.
+Together, they craft The Patriot Post's timeless and highly acclaimed analysis advancing our mission to extend the endowment of Liberty to the next generation by advocating for individual rights and responsibilities, supporting the restoration of constitutional limits on government and the judiciary, and promoting free enterprise, national defense and traditional American values, as outlined in our Statement of Principles.

 The Patriot Post is, first and foremost, an advocate of our Republic's constitutional Rule of Law over the rule of men, the irrevocable terminus of the latter being tyranny.
 Our editors frame current social, political and policy issues in the constitutional context established by our Founders and supported today by the plurality of Americans, who uphold the most basic tenet of our Republic: "that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."